bitterjug/kashana/docs/elm-notes.rst

 - [x] There is a state machine problem with escape to reset a field.
 If you edit a field and press escape it puts back the initial value, and renders as H2 again, but the colour stays orange as if pending results of the save which we didn't actually do.
-So something's not being reset properly.
+So something is not being reset properly.
 I suspect the problem is that: on Blur does latch which sets saving to true whether or not the value has changed.
 But the effect to do a save, which does Saved only gets executed if the value has changed.
 In fact at the moment the Field